sailscastshq/docs.sailscasts.com/docs/mail/email-layout.md

 # {{ $frontmatter.title }}

-You can create a layout for the emails in your Sails application.
-This layout file like templates is expected to be an EJS template.
+You can create layouts for the emails in your Sails application.
+This layout file, like [templates](/mail/email-template) is expected to be an EJS template.

 ## Default layout